Perfectionism Counselling Canberra

 Self-Oriented

-A core pillar of maladaptive perfectionism, where the internal perfectionism meaning is tied to a moving target of achievement and self-worth.
+A core pillar of maladaptive perfectionism, where the internal perfectionism meaning is tied to a moving target of achievement and self-worth: "I must be perfect to be worthy."

 Socially Prescribed

-Rooted in what causes perfectionism socially; performing to meet perceived external expectations to avoid judgment or rejection.
+Rooted in what causes perfectionism socially: performing to meet perceived external expectations to avoid judgement or rejection: "I must be perfect to be accepted."

 Other-Oriented

-Projecting high standards onto others; while not a formal perfectionism disorder, it creates significant interpersonal distress and isolation.
+Projecting high standards onto others: while not a formal perfectionism disorder, it creates significant interpersonal distress and isolation: "They must be perfect to be competent."

 Hyper-Vigilance

-The perfectionism loop.
+the perfectionism loop.

 1

-Performance-Based Self-Esteem
+• Performance-Based Self-Esteem

 2

-Inflexibly High Standards
+• Inflexibly High Standards

 3

-Pursuit of Standards
+• Pursuit of rigid standards

 Outcome A: Failure

-Intense Self-Criticism
+Intense Self-Criticism.

 Focusing on errors re-confirms feelings of inadequacy, making it harder to learn how to overcome perfectionism.